How does the ear work?

 What happens if my child has sensorineural hearing loss?

 The first step is to have a hearing test to determine the type of hearing loss and how severe it is.
-The audiologist and your child’s doctor will discuss possible interventions.
+The audiologist and doctor will discuss what might help your child.
 Together, you will then be able to develop the best plan for your child.

 This document is not intended to take the place of the care and attention of your personal physician or other professional medical services.
 Our aim is to promote active participation in your care and treatment by providing information and education.
 Questions about individual health concerns or specific treatment options should be discussed with your physician.